Young woman reclines on couch holding a credit card and digital tablet.

 Set payment alerts for your secured credit card

-Even the most organized person misses a payment now and then.
-But when you’re trying to build credit, that’s one time too many.
-Avoid this scenario with payment alerts that remind you of your bill’s upcoming due date.
-You may choose to set up a “Payment Due” text alert with your issuer, or manually set a monthly “alarm” that notifies you a week before your bill is due.
+Even the most organized person may forget a payment now and then.
+But when you’re trying to build, or rebuild, your credit, one missed payment is too many.
+You can avoid this scenario with payment alerts that remind you of your bill’s upcoming due date.
+Your card issuer, bank, or credit union may allow you to set alerts in your online banking or mobile banking tool.
+Otherwise, you may want to put due dates in your calendar and set reminders on your phone for bills.

-Perhaps the easiest way to avoid late payments is to enroll in auto-pay, which allows your issuer to automatically deduct the monthly balance from your bank account so you don’t have to keep track of bills.
+Perhaps the easiest way to avoid late payments is to enroll in autopay.
+Autopay allows your issuer to automatically deduct the monthly balance, or a minimum payment, from your checking account so you don’t have to keep track of bills.
+You may be able to set up autopay through online banking or mobile banking by connecting your debit card to your credit card account.
+Just make sure you consistently have enough money in the linked checking account to cover your monthly bill.
+That way, you can avoid an overdraft.

 Using your secured credit card responsibly can help you graduate to an unsecured card

-A secured credit card can be one way to show a credit card issuer you’re ready to handle credit responsibly.
-With that in mind, some card issuers may offer cardmembers a path to an unsecured card.
+A secured credit card can help you show a credit card issuer you’re ready to handle credit responsibly.
+With that in mind, some card issuers may offer cardmembers a path from a secured card to an unsecured card.
+After you use your secured card for a set period, staying on top of payments and keeping your balance to a minimum, your card issuer may offer you an unsecured card.
+You might even receive your deposit back.

-With the Discover it® Secured Credit Card, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.7
+With the Discover it® Secured Credit Card, you can get your deposit back after 6 consecutive on-time payments and maintaining good status on all your credit accounts.6

-Once you graduate, consider keeping up your financial health by continuing to use your credit card responsibly.
-You’ve worked hard to build a positive credit history and should celebrate what you’ve achieved while continuing to plan for your financial future.
+Once you graduate to a secured card, it’s still vital to maintain your financial health by using your credit card responsibly.
+After you’ve worked hard to build a positive credit history, you should celebrate what you’ve achieved while continuing to plan for your financial future.

 Next steps